 Our sustained investment in innovative catastrophe response strategies sets Travelers apart from our peers.
 We handle customer claims, including all catastrophe (CAT) claims, with specially trained Travelers employees; we do not generally contract CAT claims to third-party adjusters.
-We employ more than 350 dedicated catastrophe response specialists across North America, prepared to deploy on 24 hours’ notice.
+We employ more than 400 dedicated catastrophe response specialists across North America, prepared to deploy on 24 hours’ notice.
 This short video illustrates the work of our CAT Response professionals.
 Operational and logistical support specialists at the National Catastrophe Center support this CAT team, which also partners closely with our nearly 2,000 property Claim professionals to respond to losses promptly, efficiently and compassionately.

 In 2022, there were 18 weather disasters which each resulted in total economic impact that exceeded $1 billion,1 in addition to the many smaller events that impacted our customers.
-We responded to 71 CAT events and adjusted virtually all of the related claims with our own employees (i.e., without the need for outside adjusters).
+We responded to 64 CAT events and adjusted virtually all of the related claims with our own employees (i.e., without the need for outside adjusters).
 Our in-house claim capability allowed us to quickly implement procedures to handle claims virtually when possible, and safely in person when needed, with a consistently high standard of customer service.
 This capability is a competitive advantage that results in a better outcome for our customers and a more efficient outcome for us.

 We leverage our Loss Consultation team – the first such team in the industry – in support of customers impacted by the largest catastrophe events.
 Our Loss Consultation team consists of Property and Auto coverage experts, who are available seven days a week to give our customers and agents the information they need to make an informed decision regarding whether to file a claim.
 In some cases, they can also immediately process the claim after confirming coverage.

 Our sophisticated workforce management programs help us quickly organize, triage and deploy Claim professionals with the right expertise to the affected area.
-We leverage the power of 30,000 employees to support our response efforts in the event of a large catastrophe.
-We make considerable investments in training our Claim staff and cross-train thousands of employees to handle lower-severity catastrophe claims.
+We leverage the power of more than 30,000 employees to support our response efforts in the event of a large catastrophe.
+We continue to make significant investments in training our Claim staff and cross-train thousands of employees to handle lower-severity catastrophe claims.
 This allows our catastrophe and claim experts to focus on high-severity claims without sacrificing quality.
 In 2022, our Claim professionals completed more than 215,000 hours of property claim training.